mcohen01/node-quickbooks/README.md

 <a name="reportCashFlow" />
 #### reportCashFlow(options, callback)

-Retrieves the CashFlow Report from Quickbooks
+Retrieves the CashFlow Report from QuickBooks

 __Arguments__